wp-plugins/siteorigin-panels/readme.txt

 == Changelog ==

+= 1.4.2 =
+* All existing widget forms are loaded with the initial interface, rather than through AJAX.
+Improves performance.
+* Added safety check to ensure Page Builder data loaded before into the interface before saving into the database.
+Helps prevent content loss.
+* Small usability improvements.
+* Fixed: Embedded video widget.
+* Fixed: Conflict with GPP Slideshow plugin.
+* Fixed: Possible z-index conflicts with other plugins that have jQuery UI CSS.
+* Fixed: Constant notification about autosave being more recent than current version.

 = 1.4.1 =
 * Fixed: Issue that was removing content for widgets with a lot of data.
 * Fixed: Issue with duplicating widgets.